rems-project/cn-tutorial/docs/getting-started/tutorials/verif-external.md

-# Working with External Lemmas
+# Working with external lemmas

 {{ later("BCP: This section should also show what the proof of the lemmas looks like on the Coq side! ") }}